crazymind90/CMManager/README.md

 # CMManager

 I coded this header to make things easier for me ..
 But you are free to use it
+* Some codes aren't mine _ i fixed some of them to work properly

 ### Import